 Grants are game changers.
 Learn how to craft a winning strategy.

-When it comes to funding for ministry needs, grants are a valuable yet sometimes overlooked solution.
-A workshop will give you the playbook for success.
+Grants are a valuable yet sometimes overlooked solution for funding new ministry.
+A workshop offered on two dates will prepare you for success.

 When: Saturday, Sept.
-27 from 9:30 a.m. to 2 p.m. at the Foundation.
+27 (all seats are reserved) and Saturday, Oct.
+11 (limited seats available).
+Sessions are 9:30 a.m. to 2 p.m. at the Foundation.
 Lunch is included.
 Please RSVP so that we may plan for your presence.

 About the facilitator